Stefan-23/Gallery/README.md

 # Gallery
-Gallery for photos with PHP
+Gallery for photos with PHP,JavaScript,HTML,CSS